porfanid/apvs/NOTE.md

 Setting up Nexus
 ----------------

-Download nexus from ... and install.
+Download nexus oss from sonatype from ... and install.
 Start up the nexus server, and configure it.
 Create file settings.xml for maven in ~/.m2/settings.xml

 	<settings>